Sfax: Relief

 Sfax is characterized by a monotonous, low and slightly uneven relief.
-The altitude y rarely exceed 250 m, especially in the center-west of the governorate (Draâ Lahirech, 269 m; Djebel Chebka, 255 m).
+The altitude rarely exceed 250 m, especially in the center-west of the governorate (Draâ Lahirech, 269 m; Djebel Chebka, 255 m).
 Most of the study site extends over wide plains not exceeding the 150 m above sea level, including a low coastal strip about 15 km wide and having an average altitude of 20 m.

 Hydrography

 The monotonous character, low and not very rugged of the topography largely determined the characteristics hydrographic in the governorate of Sfax.
-Indeed, the rivers are numerous, shallow and rarely reaches the sea.
+Indeed, the rivers are numerous, shallow and rarely reach the sea.
 The hills and small mountain ranges of the center-west present a hydrographic hairline dense and relatively deep compared to the coastal strip.
 Like a few exoreic rivers (wadi Agareb, wadi Laâchech, wadi El Maleh), most of the Wadis are endorheic, leading to closed depressions of the sebkhas and garâas type.
 Depending on their morpho-structural conditions, these closed depressions take the form of basins synclinal (Menzel Chaker and Hancha regions) or the form of sebkhas and garâas (Noual, Bou Jmal, Mchiguigue, Karafita... etc.).